coder3101/protols/README.md

 ### Code Formatting

 Format your `.proto` files using `clang-format`.
 To customize the formatting style, add a `.clang-format` file to the root of your project.
 Both document and range formatting are supported.

+### Workspace Symbols

+Protols implements workspace symbol capabilities allowing you to search for symbols across workspace or list them, including nested symbols such as messages and enums.
+This allows for easy navigation and reference across workspace.

 ### Document Symbols